 The trust policy allows you to trust certificates that would otherwise be untrusted and vice versa.

 A certificate can also be used for authentication.
-By signing a nonce (a randomly generated challenge string created specifically for this purpose), a user or server can prove that he, she, or it is in possession of the private key associated with that certificate.
-If that certificate is considered trusted (by evaluating its chain of trust), then the certificate and signed nonce prove that the user or server must be who he, she, or it claims to be.
+By signing a nonce (a randomly generated challenge string created specifically for this purpose), a user or server can prove that they are in possession of the private key associated with that certificate.
+If that certificate is considered trusted (by evaluating its chain of trust), then the certificate and signed nonce prove that the user or server must be who they claim to be.

 macOS and iOS provide a number of technologies for secure storage.
 Of these, the three most commonly used technologies are keychains, FileVault, and data protection.